pombredanne/remy/README.md

 ### Run chef-solo on a single box:

-The simplest usage of Remy (Note: this only works if the Remy.configuration has already been specified, such as within a Rails application):
+The simplest usage of Remy (Note: this only works if the Remy::Configuration::Chef.configuration has already been specified, such as within a Rails application):

 `Remy::Chef.new(:ip_address => '123.123.123.123').run`